Head Coach

 Assistant Coach

 Courtney Gunter joined the NC State women’s golf program as an assistant coach in June 2024 prior to the 2024-25 season.
+She is going into her second season with the program in 2025-26.

 Gunter joined the Wolfpack after serving as the head coach of the women’s golf program at Western Carolina from 2018-24.
-Under Gunter’s guidance for six seasons, the Catamount program reached new heights, highlighted by a return to the postseason in 2023.
+Under Gunter’s guidance for six seasons, the Catamount program reached new heights, highlighted by a return to the postseason in the spring 2023.
 WCU won seven tournament titles since 2018, including a program record four team wins during the 2022-23 season.

-Following a remarkable 2022-23 season, Gunter earned 2023 Southern Conference Coach of the Year honors.
-Three Catamount players – Brie Mapanao (73.63), Elizabeth Lohbauer (73.70) and Madison Isaacson (74.37) – broke the program’s single-season scoring record, as well as earn All-Southern Conference Team honors.
+Following a remarkable 2022-23 season, Gunter earned the 2023 Southern Conference Coach of the Year honors.
+Three Catamount players – Brie Mapanao (73.63), Elizabeth Lohbauer (73.70) and Madison Isaacson (74.37) – broke the program’s single-season scoring record, as well as earned All-Southern Conference Team honors.
 Mapanao was also named the league’s Freshman of the Year.
 That squad posted five top six 54-hole scores in program history and with the successful regular season, earned an at-large berth into the inaugural Golfweek National Golf Invitational – the first postseason bid for the school since 2007.

 Gunter came to Western Carolina after two seasons at Coastal Carolina from 2016-18.
 She led the Chanticleers to the first Sun Belt Conference title in program history in 2018.
 Four of her golfers were named to the All-Sun Belt team, including three First Team selections, while Malene Krolboll Hansen was named the Sun Belt Golfer of the Year.

-Before her time in Conway, South Carolina, Gunter was an assistant coach at East Carolina for three years, while earning a master’s degree in sport management.
+Before her time in Conway, South Carolina, Gunter was an assistant coach at East Carolina for three years, while earning a masters degree in sport management.
 She helped lead the Pirates to an NCAA Regional berth each of the three seasons she was at ECU.

-Gunter played collegiately at North Carolina (2009-13) for a team that won five team titles, as well as recorded 20 top-five finishes, appeared in four NCAA Regional Championships and advanced to two NCAA Championships.
+Gunter played collegiately at North Carolina (2009-13) for a team that won five team titles, as well as recorded 20 top five finishes, appeared in four NCAA Regional Championships and advanced to two NCAA Championships.

 During her sophomore season playing for the Tarheels, UNC won the ACC title and finished tied for eighth at the NCAA Championship.
 Gunter was tabbed a 2010 National Golf Coaches Association (NGCA) All-American, a 2010 All-ACC honoree and a two-time All-ACC Honor Roll member (2010 and 2012).